All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-A comprehensive study in the Journal of Clinical Endocrinology & Metabolism (2021) followed 156 postmenopausal women treated with ipamorelin for 18 months.
+A thorough study in the Journal of Clinical Endocrinology & Metabolism (2021) followed 156 postmenopausal women treated with ipamorelin for 18 months.
 Results showed significant improvements in lumbar spine bone mineral density (4.2% increase) and hip bone density (3.8% increase) compared to placebo groups.

 The peptide's mechanism involves binding to specific ghrelin receptors in the pituitary gland, triggering natural growth hormone release.
 This approach preserves the body's natural feedback mechanisms while providing therapeutic benefits.
 Studies show ipamorelin can increase IGF-1 levels by 40-60%, directly supporting bone formation processes.